confluentinc/cp-all-in-one/README.md

 Make sure you completed the steps in the Setup section above before proceeding.

-#.
-Clone the `confluentinc/cp-all-in-one` GitHub repository.
+1. Clone the `confluentinc/cp-all-in-one` GitHub repository.

        git clone https://github.com/confluentinc/cp-all-in-one.git

-#.
-Navigate to the `cp-all-in-one-cloud` directory.
+1. Navigate to the `cp-all-in-one-cloud` directory.

        cd cp-all-in-one-cloud

-#.
-Checkout the `<github-branch>` branch.
+1. Checkout the `<github-branch>` branch.

        git checkout <github-branch>

-#.
-To bring up all services locally, at once:
+1. To bring up all services locally, at once:

       docker-compose up -d

-#.
-To bring up just Schema Registry locally (if you are not using Confluent Cloud Schema Registry):
+1. To bring up just Schema Registry locally (if you are not using Confluent Cloud Schema Registry):

       docker-compose up -d schema-registry

-#.
-To bring up Connect locally: the `cp-all-in-one-cloud/docker-compose.yml`: file has a container called `connect` that is running a custom Docker image `cnfldemos/cp-server-connect-datagen <https://hub.docker.com/r/cnfldemos/cp-server-connect-datagen/>`__ which pre-bundles the `kafka-connect-datagen <https://www.confluent.io/hub/confluentinc/kafka-connect-datagen>`__ connector.
+1. To bring up Connect locally: the `cp-all-in-one-cloud/docker-compose.yml`: file has a container called `connect` that is running a custom Docker image `cnfldemos/cp-server-connect-datagen <https://hub.docker.com/r/cnfldemos/cp-server-connect-datagen/>`__ which pre-bundles the `kafka-connect-datagen <https://www.confluent.io/hub/confluentinc/kafka-connect-datagen>`__ connector.
 Start this Docker container:

       docker-compose up -d connect

-   If you want to run Connect with any other connector, you need to first build a custom Docker image that adds the desired connector to the base Kafka Connect Docker image (see :connect-common:`Add Connectors or Software|extending.html`).
-Search through `Confluent Hub <https://www.confluent.io/hub/>`__ to find the appropriate connector and set `CONNECTOR_NAME`, then build the new, custom Docker container using the provided `Docker/Dockerfile`:
+   If you want to run Connect with any other connector, you need to first build a custom Docker image that adds the desired connector to the base Kafka Connect Docker image (see [Add Connectors or Software](https://docs.confluent.io/platform/current/connect/extending.html)).
+Search through [Confluent Hub](https://www.confluent.io/hub/) to find the appropriate connector and set `CONNECTOR_NAME`, then build the new, custom Docker container using the provided `Docker/Dockerfile`:

       docker build --build-arg CONNECTOR_NAME=${CONNECTOR_NAME} -t localbuild/connect_custom_example:latest -f ../Docker/Dockerfile .

    Start this custom Docker container in one of two ways:

       # Override the original Docker Compose file
       docker-compose -f docker-compose.yml -f ../Docker/connect.overrides.yml up -d connect